Thetta/Thetta-Documentation/quickstart-guide/how-permissions-work.md

 8. startBounty
 9. ...

-For example, DaoBase has **issueTokens** action that is defined like this:
+For example, the DaoBase smart contract has **issueTokens** action that is defined like this:

 ```javascript
 // this is the main Thetta DAO Framework contract